project-owner/Peppy.doc/Woodware.md

 4. [C-Clamps](http://www.amazon.com/gp/product/B000NY6QO2).
 I have put just six 6" C-clamps on the image in reality I have used bigger clamps as well.
 They are required to tighten your pieces at the gluing stage.

+### Materials
+When I have figured out all case dimensions and finished the design I started wood selection process.
+The wood should be of medium hardness so that it could be easily sawed on the scroll saw without breaking too many blades.
+Therefore such wood as maple was excluded because it's very dense and hard to process.
+At the same time wood should not be too soft as it will be easy to chip it.
+So basswood doesn't work here either.
+Finally I selected [walnut](http://www.ebay.com/itm/Packages-of-Kiln-Dried-Premium-Black-Walnut-Thin-Lumber-/380809632534) as a dark wood and [cherry](http://www.ebay.com/itm/Packages-of-Kiln-Dried-Premium-Cherry-Thin-Lumber-/251467912348) as a lighter wood.
+It's good to have some contrast in your design.
+Cherry darkens over time so the initial contrast will be diminished.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/woodware/wood.png|alt=wood]]
 </p>

+Next image shows different materials which were used to glue and finish the wooden case for Peppy player.
 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/woodware/materials.png|alt=materials]]
 </p>

+1. [Wood Glue](http://www.amazon.com/gp/product/B0000223UR?keywords=titebond%20II&qid=1456695105&ref_=sr_1_1&sr=8-1).
+This glue provides literally unbreakable wood joint.

+2. [Boiled Linseed Oil](http://www.amazon.com/Klean-Strip-Green-QLO45-Linseed-1-Quart/dp/B000I199FS).
+It's recommended to apply this oil before applying final finish.

+3. [Amber Shellac](http://www.amazon.com/Rust-Oleum-Zinsser-704H-1-Quart-Shellac/dp/B002KR0HEA).
+This should be applied in the very end of the finishing process.

+4. [Denatured Alcohol](http://www.amazon.com/Klean-Strip-QSL26-Denatured-Alcohol-Quart/dp/B000SL3S6Y).
+As shellac comes very thick from the can you have to thin it using denatured alcohol.